lisc-tools/lisc/README.md

 - beautifulsoup4
 - nltk

+Optional dependencies, used for plots:
+- matplotlib
+- seaborn
+- scipy
+- wordcloud

 ## Install

 LISC will be posted to PYPI soon.
 For now, you can use it by cloning from Github.